-General expectations: Students interested in joining my team for credit hours (e.g., BIO4999/Research) are expected to spend a minimum of three semesters of mentored research, with a minimum of 3-4 hours of research per week during regular semesters.
-Alternatively, students could do one regular Spring semester and apply for Elon’s summer research experience (SURE) the previous Fall.
-All trainees are expected to present their results in at least one local and one national conference before graduation.
+General expectations: Students interested in joining my team for credit hours (e.g., BIO4999/Research) are expected to spend a minimum of three sequential semesters of mentored research, with a minimum of 3-4 hours of research per week during regular semesters.
+I also try to have a student doing research each summer through Elon’s summer research experience (SURE) and open to Lumen Prize Applications with outstanding sophomores.
+All trainees are expected to present their results in at least one local and one national conference before graduation, usually both.

 Prerequisites: Students interested in research at Elon must be in at least Sophomore standing with a minimum GPA of 3.0.
-Students interested in joining the Rivera-Serrano Lab are usually expected to have taken BIO1112 (Introductory Cell Biology), CHM1110/1120 (General Chemistry I and II), and BIO2412 (Human Physiology) or BIO2212 (Principles of Genetics).
-Students are highly encouraged to enroll in BIO2122 or BIO3122 (Microbiology), BIO3230 (Immunology), and CHM3510 (Biochemistry I) during their research training to enhance their knowledge in the field.
+Students interested in joining the Rivera-Serrano Lab are usually expected to have successfully completed BIO1112 (Introductory Cell Biology), CHM1110/1120 (General Chemistry I and II), and either BIO2412 (Human Physiology) or BIO2212 (Principles of Genetics).
+Depending on their project, students are highly encouraged to enroll in BIO2122 or BIO3122 (Microbiology), BIO3230 (Immunology), CHM3510 (Biochemistry I), and/or BIO3750 (Virology) during their research training to enhance their knowledge in the field.

 —